veasnab/Enhancing-Web-Applications-with-API/readme.md

 The link is use to re-direct to the youtube weppage to watch the video.
 - https://www.googleapis.com/youtube/v3/search

-### Getting Started
+## Getting Started
 1. Clone the repository: `git clone https://github.com/veasnab/Enhancing-Web-Applications-with-API.git`
-2. Open the project in your favorite code editor
+2. Open the project in your favorite code editor.